rerun-io/rerun/docs/content/reference/migration/migration-0-18.md

 ## ⚠️ Breaking changes
 ### [`DepthImage`](https://rerun.io/docs/reference/types/archetypes/depth_image) and [`SegmentationImage`](https://rerun.io/docs/reference/types/archetypes/segmentation_image)
-The `DepthImage` and `SegmentationImage` archetypes used to be encoded as a tensor, but now it is encoded as a blob of bytes with an [`ImageFormat`](https://rerun.io/docs/reference/types/components/image_format#speculative-link) consisting of a resolution and a datatype.
+The `DepthImage` and `SegmentationImage` archetypes used to be encoded as tensors, but now they are encoded as blobs of bytes with an [`ImageFormat`](https://rerun.io/docs/reference/types/components/image_format#speculative-link) consisting of a resolution and a datatype.
 The resolution is now specified in `[width, height]` order.

 The Python & Rust APIs are largely unchanged, but in particular C++ users need to be careful to use the correct shape order.
 Also, C++ constructors have changed and expect now either `rerun::Collection` or raw pointers as their first arguments respectively: